Updated: 10/18/2020 | Best Non-Toxic Shampoo Bars

 #5 Chagrin Valley

-Chagrin Valley Shampoo Bars (~$9 for 5.8 oz) – Some bars may contain palm oil.
-Chagrin also makes an ACV rinse.
+Chagrin Valley Shampoo Bars run about ~$9 for 5.8 oz.
+Some bars may contain palm oil which can leave a residue in your hair.
+Chagrin also makes an Apple Cider Vinegar (ACV) rinse to get rid of any residue.

 #6 Unwrapped Life